How to tour Europe in a Motorhome-the ULTIMATE guide

 How to find free/ cheap Motorhome Parking spots in Europe

-So, HOW do we find these overnight stopovers in vans in Europe?
-There are three apps we use.
+So, HOW do I find these overnight stopovers in vans in Europe?
+There are three apps I use.
 They’re all great but work in slightly different ways.

 Park4night

-Park4night is what we mainly use when motorhome touring in Europe- and it is BRILLIANT.
-It’s both an app and a website- we tend to use the app most while travelling.
+Park4night is what I mainly use when motorhome touring in Europe- and it is BRILLIANT.
+It’s both an app and a website- I tend to use the app most while travelling.
 There is a small annual fee but it’s well worth paying for.

-• Drive to somewhere we want to explore- or a place en-route if we’ve got a long route planned.
+• Drive to somewhere I want to explore- or a place en-route if I’ve got a long route planned.

-• As we get closer, open up the app on my iPad or laptop (read more about getting internet in a motorhome)
+• As I get closer, open up the app on my iPad or laptop (read more about getting internet in a motorhome)

 • Put in the area you are heading for into Park4night and filter your options.